Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Numerical examples

-For each time step, we solve the increment problem with the same solver settings as for the two-dimensional example: Each iteration starts at the solution of the previous load step, and we terminate when the energy norm of the correction, scaled by the energy norm of the previous iterate, drops below $10^{-7}$.
-The linear correction step~\eqref{eq:inexact_linear_correction} is a geometric multigrid $V(3,3)$-cycle step with a block-Gauß--Seidel smoother, and damage degrees of freedom are truncated when their current value is less than $10^{-10}$ away from the lower obstacle.
+For each time step, we solve the increment problem with the same solver settings as for the two-dimensional example: Each iteration starts at the solution of the previous load step, and we terminate when the degraded energy norm of the correction, scaled by the degraded energy norm of the previous iterate, drops below $10^{-7}$.
+The linear correction step~\eqref{eq:inexact_linear_correction} consists of three geometric multigrid $V(3,3)$-cycle steps with a block-Gauß--Seidel smoother, and damage degrees of freedom are truncated when their current value is less than $10^{-10}$ away from the lower obstacle.